Richmond.gov.uk

 Car Free Day happens on 22 September each year and aims to reclaim streets away from vehicles for people to use, by championing traffic-free city centres and promoting active travel.
 The most popular activities are closing roads to produce Play Streets and School Streets.

-What we are doing for Car Free Day 2023
+What we did for Car Free Day 2024

 We waived the fee to close roads to enable residents to apply for a temporary residential road closure so that children can play in a car-free, safe environment.
-In response to applications, 31 Play Streets across the borough will be put in place over the weekend of 23 and 24 September 2023.
+In response to applications, 23 Play Streets across the borough were put in place over the weekend of 21 and 22 September 2024.
+If you are organising a play street at any time, you can sign up to get free resources on London Play’s website, including tips and ideas for running a playstreet.

-We ask residents to consider leaving their car at home on Car Free Day and to travel actively or by public transport for short journeys if they can.
-Walking and cycling is a great way to celebrate the many benefits that travelling actively brings, which includes a positive impact on health and wellbeing, improved local air quality and reduced carbon emissions.
+We asked residents to consider leaving their car at home on Car Free Day and to travel actively or by public transport for short journeys if they could.
+Walking or cycling is a great way to celebrate the many benefits that travelling actively brings, which includes a positive impact on health and wellbeing, improved local air quality and reduced carbon emissions.

 There are many schemes in the borough that can help you to swap the car for an alternative, both on Car Free Day and at any other time: